beardedgm/Daggerheart-TTGPG-Dice-Roller/README.md

-# Daggerheart TTGPG Dice Roller
+# Oracle's Table - Daggerheart TTGPG Inspired Dice Roller

 This project is a lightweight web-based dice roller tailored for the Daggerheart tabletop playtest.
 It provides an easy way to roll the game's Hope and Fear d12 dice, compare the total against a Difficulty Class (DC) and see the resulting outcome.